jonrh/rotten-tube/readme.md

 # RottenTube
 A group programming project in the course Distributed Systems COMP30220, University College Dublin.
-The aim of the project is to develop a system that utilises distributed technologies.
+The aim of the project was to develop a system that utilises distributed technologies.
 For this project we chose to use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) and [GraphQL](http://graphql.org/).
 The project that we picked was to create a